By becoming a friend of your local park or open space, you can:

-The group are currently focusing on improving the Sensory Garden and have been working with our resident gardeners to plant new wildflower areas.
-Visit the Friends of Bury Knowle Park website.
+Currently, the group is enhancing the Sensory Garden, collaborating with our resident gardeners to plant new wildflower areas.
+Learn more on the Friends of Bury Knowle Park website.

 Cutteslowe and Sunnymead

-The Friends of Florence Park have reformed.
-Information and dates of meetings are on their new Friends of Florence Park website.
-The group have some wonderful ideas to help celebrate the estate's 80th anniversary.
+The Friends of Florence Park have recently regrouped.
+Updates and meeting dates can be found on the Friends of Florence Park website.
+They are currently brainstorming ideas for celebrating the estate's 80th anniversary.

 Headington Hill Park

-Many local people have helped create a community woodland on the fields at the north end of Kennington Road.
-Visit the Friends of Kendall Copse website for more details.
+Local residents have been instrumental in creating a community woodland here.
+Visit the Friends of Kendall Copse website for details.

 Kidneys (Aston's Eyot)

 This group focuses on maintaining and planting a bee-friendly meadow across these two locations.